 Safe Installation

 It is estimated that up to 80% of car seats are not installed correctly.
 Make sure yours is as safe as possible!
-Check out the Ministry of Transportation's website to find out how to correctly install your car seat and find general information about car seats and child passenger safety.
+Visit Ontario's Choosing a Child Car Seat page to find out how to correctly install a car seat and find general information about car seats and child passenger safety.

 Thinking about buying a car seat in the United States?